belgif/review/Meetings/2024-12-11/README.md

 ## Possible new topics for ICEG standardization (all)
 Eveline remarked that with the pending exercises the budget in the new collaboration agreement does not have much room for additional exercises.

-There was also a remark that the drafting of a new requirement should start at least 6 months before the end of the old agreement.
+There was also a remark that the drafting of a new requirement should start in time (at least 6 months before the end of the old agreement).

+In a next renewal of the collaboration agreement, Ziggy suggested to examine if the collaboaration agreement could not be reformulated so that the duration would be without end date and the ICEG strategic committee would on a yearly basis allocate a working budget.